NTDLS/TightWiki/README.md

-# SharpWiki
+# AsapWiki.NTDLS.com

-SharpWiki is a .net ASP MVC razor WIKI based written in C# that sits on top of a SQL Server database.
+AsapWiki is a .net ASP MVC razor WIKI based written in C# that sits on top of a SQL Server database.

 # Default home page:
 ![Home](https://user-images.githubusercontent.com/11428567/193107186-6c3514a6-9643-4a1b-9401-1d703e0441c6.png)